jupyter/jupyter_client/docs/messaging.rst

 ---------

 When a client needs the currently open comms in the kernel, it can issue a request for the currently open comms.
+When the optional ``target_name`` is specified, the reply only contains the currently open comms for the target.

 Message type: ``comm_info_request``::

     content = {
+        # Optional, the target name
+        'target_name': str,
     }

 Message type: ``comm_info_reply``::